Characters of the Tekken series: Kazumi Mishima/Devil Kazumi

 In the story, Kazumi first meets Heihachi when she visits Jinpachi's dojo to train with him.
-Both Heihachi and Kazumi grow closer and eventually marry, with Kazumi giving birth to Kazuya.
-Five years later, Kazumi suddenly grows sick; her illness passes quickly, but Kazumi begins behaving differently, exhibiting signs of a split personality, likely due to the awakening of her Devil Gene.
+Both Heihachi and Kazumi come closer and eventually marry, with Kazumi giving birth to Kazuya.
+Five years later, Kazumi suddenly gets sick; her illness passes quickly, but Kazumi begins behaving differently, exhibiting signs of a split personality, likely due to the awakening of her Devil Gene.
 During this time, Kazumi saves Akuma's life.
-After he recovers, Kazumi asks Akuma to find and kill Heihachi and Kazuya should she perish.
+After he recovers, Kazumi asks Akuma to find and kill Heihachi and Kazuya.
 Akuma agrees, claiming that this will settle the debt that he owes Kazumi.
 Many days later, Kazumi suddenly attempts to kill Heihachi, revealing that the reason she married him is because her clan foresaw his attempted world domination in the future and sent her to kill him.
-However, Heihachi proves stronger and, realizing the woman he loved is gone, regretfully kills her in self-defense.
+However, Heihachi proves stronger and, realizing the woman he loved is gone, regretfully kills her in an act of self-defense.

+It is revealed in Tekken 8 that the Hachijo is a descendant clan of Azazel's servants, having been entrusted to make a false prophecy of Mishima clan's downfall through Heihachi, then later Kazuya to be fulfilled and ensured Azazel's terror reign supreme by sending Kazumi to accomplish her machinations.
+However, six months Heihachi's death at the hands of Kazuya in Tekken 7, Kazumi's grandson Jin Kazama, whose plan revealed in Tekken 6 to destroy Azazel and the Devil Gene has completed his purification of his devil self and reborn as an angel of hope decimated Kazuya's Devil Gene and Azazel out of existence, and defeated Kazuya, thus averting Kazumi's machinations that first occurred in almost two decades.
+However, Jin's victorious to restore world peace is only a beginning when Reina, Heihachi's illegitimate daughter is revealed to be a Devil Gene user, who let herself be killed by True Devil Kazuya in a crossfire to properly awaken her dormant devil.
+The Story DLC archives explain that the Hachijo escaped Azazel's rule before his and the rest of the followers' downfall.
+Heihachi would kill all of the Hachijo after their failed assassination attempt, save for a baby girl whom Heihachi spared.